Retained Earnings Breakpoint

 We: is the percentage of equity in the capital structure.

-Company ABC has made a profit of 2,000,000 during the year and there is no dividend during the year.
+Company ABC has made a profit of $ 2,000,000 during the year and there is no dividend paid.
 The company wants to keep the capital structure of 60% in debt and 40% in equity.
 Please calculate the retain earning breakpoint.

 It means that the company can raise funds of $ 5,000,000 without issuing new common stock.
 If the management wishes to raise more than this amount, it will impact the capital structure.
 They can raise by issuing new common stock or debt, both methods will increase the company’s WACC.